Angela Gregory: Legacy

 Gregory’s work has been exhibited at the Salon des Tuileries, at the National Gallery in Washington and the Metropolitan Museum of Art in New York.
 She is also represented in private collections and several museums.

 In 1982 she was named Chevalier de L’Ordre des Arts et des Lettres by the French minister of culture.
 Tulane University and Newcomb College each named her outstanding alumna.
 At the time of her death she was one of the few women fellows of the National Sculpture Society.

 Controversy

-In July 2020, after the international social movement of Black Lives Matter and protests, Gregory's sculpted Henry Watkins Allen monument (1962) in Port Allen, Louisiana was under debate over its historical significance.
-Henry Watkins Allen had served as a brigadier general in the Confederate States Army during the American Civil War, as well as serving as the 17th Governor of Louisiana.
-One side of the debate is that the sculpture may need more context for it to hold any significance, since Allen was a former Confederate military leader, the owner of the Allendale Plantation, and he owned enslaved African Americans.
-On the other side of the debate, some think Henry Watkins Allen shaped Louisiana history positively and he should have more representation, even beyond the one monument by Gregory.
+In July 2020, in the wake of the George Floyd protests, Gregory's Henry Watkins Allen monument (1962) in Port Allen, Louisiana was criticized as a symbol of white supremacy.
+Activists asked that the monument be removed or contextualized, considering Allen's service in the Confederate States Army and as Governor of Louisiana during the American Civil War, and his ownership of slaves.
+As of 2025, the monument remained in place.